4d/docs/website/translated_docs/es/ViewPro/method-list.md

 Pass the 4D View Pro area to be printed in *vpAreaName*.
 The command will open the system print dialog window where the printer can be specified and the page properties can be defined.
 > The properties defined in the print dialog window are for the printer paper, they are not the printing properties for the 4D View Pro area.
 Printing properties for 4D View Pro areas are defined using the [VP SET PRINT INFO](#vp-set-print-info) command.
 It is highly recommended that the properties for both the printer and the 4D View Pro area match, otherwise the printed document may not correspond to your expectations.

 In the optional *sheet* parameter, you can designate a specific spreadsheet to print (counting begins at 0).
-If omitted, the current sheet is used by default.
+Si se omite, la hoja actual se utiliza por defecto.
 You can explicitly select the current spreadsheet or entire workbook with the following constants:

 *   `vk current sheet`
 *   `vk workbook`